Breast Reduction London UK

 How common is breast reduction surgery in the UK?

-Breast reduction surgery is a relatively common procedure in the UK.
-According to the British Association of Aesthetic Plastic Surgeons (BAAPS), breast reduction surgery was the 10th most popular cosmetic surgery procedure among women in the UK in 2019.
+Breast reduction surgery is relatively common in the UK.
+According to the British Association of Aesthetic Plastic Surgeons (BAAPS), it was the 10th most popular cosmetic surgery procedure among women in the UK in 2019.

 Breast reduction | Fast facts |